Monthly Archives: August 2017

 Let’s look at a few examples!
 I only know the English language.
 If someone writes in French I will be hard pressed to understand what the context of the text is.
 But, at the same time–if I’m religious I state definitively that I know what happens when I die!

 Let’s say my Tesla breaks down while I’m driving through the desert; can I fix it myself?
 Hell no!
 I don’t know how to fix it!
 But I sure as hell know for a fact what happens when I die!

-Now, I’m not saying there is no life after death; maybe there is, but wouldn’t it be better to phrase the issue in conjecture rather than dogmatism?
+Now, I’m not saying there is no life after death; maybe there is, but wouldn’t it be better to phrase the issue in conjecture and not dogmatism?